BIOGRAPHY

 His career as a designer proved to be both rewarding and successful as he was able to work for companies positioned at the top of their respective fields.
 Including: McDonnell Douglas Aircraft Corporation, St. Louis, MO, Meredith Corporation, Des Moines, IA, (where he worked as an editorial designer for both Successful Farming and Better Homes & Gardens magazines) and Playboy Magazine in Chicago, IL, where he first began to gain some national recognition for his work.
 After five rewarding years at Playboy he was approached by a corporate head-hunter about becoming the art director and designer at Skeptic Magazine in Santa Barbara, CA. The position at Skeptic turned out to be a great career move as in addition to winning numerous design awards and having a solo exhibition of the magazine’s original art at the prestigious New York Art Directors Club in New York City, he was invited to serve as a judge at some of the nation’s top commercial art exhibitions, including: American Illustration (New York), Society of Illustrators (New York), Communication Arts (Palo Alto, CA) and The West Coast Show (San Jose, CA).

 In January of 2016, Gordon decided it was time to fully reengage his passion to become an abstract painter.
 He closed his design business and officially launched his painting career.
-Since that time he has had four exhibitions of his work (Bump Wine Cellars, Terra Firma Gallery and Lori Austin Gallery) all in California.
+Since that time he has had six exhibitions (4 solo, 2 joint) at the following venues: Bump Wine Cellars, Terra Firma Gallery, Lori Austin Gallery and Pacific Grove Art Center (all in California).
 In 2019, prior to the Covid-19 pandemic, he formed ABSTRACT*, a group of talented abstract painters whose mission statement was, “To enhance understanding and the appreciation of abstract art”.
+Currently, he is represented by Lori Austin Gallery (with galleries in Sonoma and Healdsburg, CA).

 ARTIST STATEMENT